 Yes and no. The system will allow players from different tees to compete in a match.
 Simply choose the proper tee for each player when entering their scores.
 The players' course handicaps will be calculated using the slope rating for each tee as appropriate, so the player on the more difficult tee may get an advantage from the higher rating.
 However, we do NOT adjust their course handicaps based on differences between the tees' course ratings, as described here.

 Note: Rumor has it that the newer "WHS" handicapping system to be unveiled in 2020 will define "playing handicaps" that represent the number of strokes the player gets relative to par, rather that relative to the course rating.
 So this type of adjustment will no longer be necessary.
 If this is important to your league, keep an eye out for when FringeGolfers may support WHS.
 We do not have a planned date for this yet, but will be sometime after Jan 2020 when the rules for this format are published.

 4.1 - How do players that I add to my league get access to the website?

-4.2 - I did not receive an email for my [password reset, league membership, etc] action.
+4.2 - I did not receive an email for my [password reset, league announcement, etc] action.

 First check your junk mail folder in case our email got caught by spam filters.
 If found, be sure to mark the email as legitimate so we do not get blocked again in the future.
-If still not found, try adding our "firstname.lastname@example.org" email address as a safe sender in your email client.
-Steps to do this are dependent upon your email provider, but often involve adding this email address to your address book or contacts list.
+If still not found, try adding our email addresses as a safe senders in your email client: "email@example.com" and "firstname.lastname@example.org".
+Steps to do this are dependent upon your email provider, but often involve adding the email address to your address book or contacts list.
 Please refer to your specific email provider's documentation for further information.

 5.1 - Why can regular non-admin players add scores into the system?
 Can I block this in my league settings?